-Agenda for Economic Analysis of Pharmaceutical R&D Preliminary Analysis of Survival Rate and Duration in the Development Process
+Agenda for Economic Analysis of Pharmaceutical R&D A Preliminary Analysis of Survival Rate and Duration in the Development Process

 Takeshi Yamada (Associate Professor, Faculty of Commerce and Economics, Chiba University of Commerce and Business)